“Perfectionism is self-abuse of the highest order.”

 Consider implementing these commandments into your plan of eating disorder recovery.

 - Thou shall let oneself make mistakes.

 - Thou shall respect oneself.

 - Thou shall not worry about what others think of oneself.

 - Thou shall be gentle and compassionate with oneself.

 - Thou shall not compare oneself with another’s strengths, attributes, or performance.

 Have you been following the Ten Commandments for the Recovering Perfectionist throughout your recovery journey?
-Let us know how they helped in the comments below!
+Let us know how they helped on Eating Disorder Hope’s online forum today!